Primary Spine Cancer and Benign Spine Tumors

 The Duke Cancer Institute

-The Duke Cancer Institute brings together the extensive resources of Duke University, Duke Health, and the Duke Comprehensive Cancer Center.
+The Duke Cancer Institute brings together the extensive resources of Duke University, Duke Health, and the Duke Cancer Center.
 We are committed to making innovative discoveries, developing new ways to prevent, diagnose, and treat cancer, and delivering those therapies in a patient- and family-centric way.

 Surgical Expertise

 Our spine surgery team has the experience and precision needed to remove delicate spinal cord and spinal column tumors.
-We perform more than 3,000 spine surgeries every year.
+We perform thousdands of spine surgeries every year.
 Our program combines the expertise of specialists in both spine and cancer care.
 As a National Cancer Institute Comprehensive Cancer Center, we provide a level of cancer expertise and experience only found in the top 4% of U.S. centers.
 We are also part of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers dedicated to improving patient care.

 Precise Diagnosis